-- How can the operation parallelized across the ODAS cluster (if necessary) or the underlying storage service?
+- How can the operation parallelized across the Okera cluster (if necessary) or the underlying storage service?

-The end-result is that the Planner(s) return an optimal execution plan, which strikes a balance between being as least intrusive as possible to maintain the query performance users are expecting, while inserting ODAS functionality only as much as the policies require.
+The end-result is that Okera Policy Engines return an optimal execution plan, which strikes a balance between being as least intrusive as possible to maintain the query performance users are expecting, while inserting Okera functionality only as much as the policies require.
 This means, for example, that one operation is purely executed within the original storage service, with the query rewritten to apply the Okera-defined policies.
-And in another case, for instance, an operation may require for the ODAS Worker(s) to read and parse the data, so that the policies can be applied.
+And in another case, for instance, an operation may require for the Okera Enforcement Fleet to read and parse the data, so that the policies can be applied.
 More on this below.

 This sub-service does the heavy lifting, that is, read, (optionally) transform, and deliver data from the pluggable storage layer to the clients.

-The following diagram shows how a single, shared ODAS cluster is connecting the raw storage layer with the clients.
+The following diagram shows how a single, shared Okera cluster is connecting the raw storage layer with the clients.

-Note that Workers are only used when the Planner decides this being the best course of action given the query details.
+Note that workers are only used when the Okera Policy Engine decides this being the best course of action given the query details.

 Basic Deployment Options¶

-An Okera installation can include multiple instances of ODAS running within your data environment.
+An Okera installation can include multiple instances of Okera running in your data environment.
 Some may be ephemeral, while others may be persistent.
-Some may be running as independent services whereas others may be co-located with the analytics framework.
+Some may be running as independent services whereas others may be collocated with the analytics framework.
 The deployment model depends on the performance and isolation requirements.

-The following diagram shows a layout with multiple ODAS instances running, governed by a single set of Okera Metadata Services.
+The following diagram shows a layout with multiple Okera instances running, governed by a single set of Okera Metadata Services.

 More on deployment option and architecture can be found in the architecture section.